Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

   * A Unified Black-Box Optimization Framework from a Statistical Perspective
   * Some Useful and Interesting Applications
 * History of Evolutionary Computation (EC)
-  * Early Pioneers from 1940s to 1960s
+  * Early EC Pioneers from 1940s to 1960s
-  * A Unified Community from 1970s to 1990s
+  * A Unified Community for Evolutionary Algorithms (EAs) from 1970s to 1990s
   * Theoretical Advances and Practical Considerations from 2000s to 2020s
 * Genetic Algorithms (GA)
   * A Computational Model of Adaptation